 Another nifty feature of VT is that you can scan URLs as well.
-Thus if you have to download files from previously unknown location, it is better to scan the file using Virus Total before actually downloading it.
+Thus if you have to download files from previously unknown locations, it is better to scan the file using Virus Total before actually downloading it.

-1) First right click the download link and copy the URL.
+1) First right-click the download link and copy the URL.

 3) Paste the URL into the appropriate field and click Submit URL.

 Virus Total will first check the URL to see if the site has been previously reported for suspicious activities.
 If the results show that the site is not clean, there’s a good chance that the download is also infected.

 As TWC is a perfectly safe site, 10 out of 12 engines gave a clean site tag.
 BitDefender engine at the time of testing seemed down, and Wepawet gave an unrated tag.

 4) Now to check whether the download is infected, click View downloaded file analysis.

 Now Virus Total will display the scan results of over 40 Anti-Virus engines including popular ones such as Avast, AVG, McAfee, etc.

 Here none of the virus engines found any malware in UWT.